thunderbird/webext-docs/changes/beta83.rst

   context menu on selected attachments in a compose window.
 The selected attachments can be accessed from the ``attachments`` property in an :ref:`onShown <menus.onShown>` or :ref:`onClicked <menus.onClicked>` listener.

+  *This change has been backported to Thunderbird 78.5.0.*

 * The standard properties available to :ref:`onShown <menus.onShown>` are now available for messages being displayed, if your extension has the ``messagesRead`` permission.